Westley-Winks/until-its-not-fun-newsletter/content/posts/2022-05-20/index.md

 That's the goal.

 So if I invite you over for a Diamondbacks game, it's not really about the game.
-It's about hanging out, so bring your beer and coaster, a hat and jersey, and let's hang out together, yell at the TV and grow our relationship.
+It's about hanging out, so bring your beer and coozie, a hat and jersey, and let's hang out together, yell at the TV and grow our relationship.

 Thank you for your time,
 Jacob